-changes in the main tenet of our paper.
+the aggregate capacities to be (weakly) greater than n and by endowing each student with an outside option drawn from [0, 1].
+Extending the model in this way entails virtually no changes in the main tenet of our paper.
 All theoretical results continue to hold in this relaxed environment.
 A subtle difference arises since, with excess capacities, there may be more than one school with cutoff equal to one under DA-MTB, so its allocation may become PE within more pairs of schools.
 Nevertheless, Theorems 1-9 remain valid.
 For instance, the DA-STB allocation is ordinally efficient.
 The CADA allocation is ordinally efficient and Pareto efficient within oversubscribed, and thus popular, schools.

-6.6 A Limit Foundation of the Continuum Economy Model
+F. A Limit Foundation of the Continuum Economy Model

-As mentioned earlier, real-life school choice problem involve a large but finite number of participants.
+As mentioned earlier, real-life school choice problems involve a large but finite number of participants.
 A comparison of CADA with DA in such markets requires analysis of students' strategic behavior with regard to their targeting of schools under CADA.
 However, such an analysis is not tractable in the general finite economy model.
 Our modeling choice with non-atomic continuum of students and finitely many schools with mass capacities helps overcome such difficulties.
-Further, our continuum economy model is well founded as an approximation of large finite economy models with similar fundamental characteristics.
-Bodoh-Creed (2011) shows that the equilibrium of the continuum model obtains as the limit of equilibrium strategies of the analogous large finite model if each agent's payoff is continuous function of his own type, his action, the empirical distribution of other players and the state of the world.
-Since these latter properties are satisfied in our model, the equilibrium of our continuum model obtains as the limit of equilibrium strategies of the analogous large finite model in our model, the equilibrium of our continuum model obtains as the limit of equilibrium strategies of the analogous large finite model.
-In this sense, our findings provide an approximation for otherwise intractable large school choice problems.
+Further, applying Aaron Bodoh-Creed (2013), our continuum economy model is well founded as an approximation of large finite economy models with similar fundamental characteristics.